maiha/fburl.cr/README.cr.md

 ```

 #### NOTE
-- authorize: We need some auth method like '-K' or '-a' because `~/.fburlrc` is not automatically loaded in library mode.
+- authorize: We need some authorization method like '-K' or '-a' because `~/.fburlrc` is not automatically loaded in library mode.
 - batch: Maximum request size is 50.
 Otherwise, 400 error from Facebook API.

 ## Development